 Important: Microsoft announced that the March 2020 advisory and also any updates in the foreseeable future will not make changes to LDAP signing or LDAP channel binding policies or their registry equivalent on new or existing domain controllers.

 Red Hat has verified by enforcing LDAP channel binding and LDAP signing on Active Directory Domain domain 2016 with various scenarios and observed no impact on Red Hat Enterprise Linux 6, 7 and 8 client systems functionality.
 Following are the few scenarios we have tested and confirmed to work as expected.

 - IdM/AD cross forest trust

 - Direct integration of Red Hat Enterprise Linux machine as AD client with SSSD id_provider=ad

 - Direct integration of Red Hat Enterprise Linux machine as AD client with SSSD id_provider=ldap

-	Red Hat is working on an SSSD/adcli (RHEL8,RHEL7) enhancement that allows the use of ldaps protocol with the SSSD active directory provider.
+Current versions of the SSSD active directory provider also support the use of SSL/TLS when talking to an Active Directory backend.
 This type of configuration is optional and only needed in environments where the default LDAP port 389 is closed.
-But in general we do not recommend to close the default LDAP port 389 because this might lead to problems when channel binding over SSL/TLS is enforced on AD side but the client does not support it (yet).
-The aforementioned RFE's will also set GSS-SPNEGO as default SASL mechanism in adcli.
-Currently GSSAPI is hardcoded in adcli and can not be changed.
-The adcli tool is used by SSSD to update the machine credentials in Active Directory for directly enrolled client systems.
+But in general we do not recommend to close the default LDAP port 389 because this might lead to problems when channel binding over SSL/TLS is enforced on AD side but the client does not support it.

 NOTE: This information is preliminary and is subject to revision.
 This article is a living document, written over time and is subject to change.